sedc-codecademy/mkwd12-js-05-nodejs-basic/G10/Class07-MVC/homework.md

 ## Bonus Requirement

-Create an Order class with the relevant properties out of which you will create your order object.
+Create a Trainer class with all the relevant properties out of which you will create your trainer object.
-Think well about the properties your Order class should include
+Think well about the properties your Trainer class should include